Basic Information about OA

 If you would like us to mail or email you Meeting Lists and other free information about Overeaters Anonymous for your patients or clients, to present or have a booth at your health fair or conference, please also email us at email@example.com.

 Newcomer Meetings for New OA Referrals

-While all OA meetings are open to anyone with a desire to stop eating compulsively, there are meetings in the San Francisco fellowship that cater specifically to people new to the program.
-If you want to recommend specific meetings for someone new to OA, feel free to point them in the direction of one of the meetings below, or refer them to our Meetings page.
+All OA meetings are open to anyone with a desire to stop eating compulsively, and some meetings in the San Francisco fellowship that cater specifically to people new to the program.
+If you want to recommend specific meetings for someone new to OA, feel free to point them in the direction of one of the meetings on our Meetings page.